JimEli/map/README.md

 # map
-## A map based upon an underlying rbtree structure.
+## A basic map based upon an underlying rbtree structure.